dsomleff/docker-camp/README.md

 - Anonymous Volume removed only when you start / run a container with the `--rm` option.
 If you start a container without that option, the anonymous volume would NOT be removed, even if you remove the container.

 ## <a name="bind"></a>Bind Mounts
-*Allow to store data in containers WITH knowing where data stores *.
+*Allow to store data in containers WITH knowing where data stores*.
 - Developer by himself setup the path/folder for storing data on local/host machine.
 - Bind Mounts great for editable (by you) data (source code).
 - Bind Mount set up not inside Dockerfile, but in the container run command body.
 - Docker should have access to folder on your machine, which you like to share.
 In Docker app -> Preference -> Recourses -> File Sharing.
+- We can tell Docker to set up some folders inside the container (node_modules e.g.) and use this folder with code on local machine.
+It can be achieved with Anonymous Volumes + Bind Mounts combination.
+We can specify required folder in Dockerfile with VOLUME directive or do it manually when we run the container.
 ## <a name="commands"></a>Commands
 >### <a name="comim"></a>Images
 - `--help` - add this to any command to figure out available options.